merlin-network/nemo/x/incentive/spec/01_concepts.md

 ## General Reward Distribution

 Rewards target various user activity.
-For example, usdx borrowed from bnb CDPs, btcb supplied to the jinx money market, or shares owned in a swap nemo/usdx pool.
+For example, usdf borrowed from bnb CDPs, btcb supplied to the jinx money market, or shares owned in a swap nemo/usdf pool.

 Each second, the rewards accumulate at a rate set in the params, eg 100 ufury per second.
 These are then distributed to all users ratably based on their percentage involvement in the rewarded activity.
-For example if a user holds 1% of all funds deposited to the nemo/usdx swap pool.
+For example if a user holds 1% of all funds deposited to the nemo/usdf swap pool.
 They will receive 1% of the total rewards each second.

 The quantity tracking a user's involvement is referred to as "source shares".
 And the total across all users the "total source shares".
-The quotient then gives their percentage involvement, eg if a user borrowed 10,000 usdx, and there is 100,000 usdx borrowed by all users, then they will get 10% of rewards.
+The quotient then gives their percentage involvement, eg if a user borrowed 10,000 usdf, and there is 100,000 usdf borrowed by all users, then they will get 10% of rewards.

 ## Efficiency